zenzay/esphome-projects/power-meter/readme.md

 Yet another version of a non-invasive Power Meter for use in [Home Assistant](https://www.home-assistant.io/), using the [Pulse Meter](https://esphome.io/components/sensor/pulse_meter.html) component in [ESPHome](https://esphome.io/).

 I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.
-Suddenly I start to get crazy high spikes in the reported power consumption, every day at around the same time (weird).
-I had to chase that down and started to look at the code.
-This is the result.
-The problem btw. was not with HA Glow or ESPHome but a suddenly very noisy Photodiode.
+I decided that it would be cool to also have hourly totals and be able to track costs as well, without having to rely on Rieman Integrals, Utility Meters and such in HA.

-My version tries to track both usage and costs - doing hourly, daily and total counts.
+Note: Because of how ESPHome does things, I had to implement several work-arounds, and should probably convert this whole thing to a custom component in ESPHome.
+However this - although far from elegant - actually seems to work.

-The kWh price is imported as a sensor from Home Assistant, using the [Nordpool Custom Component](https://github.com/custom-components/nordpool), but can also be set 'manually'.
+The kWh price is imported as a sensor from Home Assistant, using the [Nordpool Custom Component](https://github.com/custom-components/nordpool), but can also be set 'manually' with a Number component.

-I've added a RTC Module in order to not miss time-events (on the hour, midnight and so on).
-This way I can be reasonable sure to not miss anything when I'm fiddling with Home Assistant.
-I probably shouldn't rely on Cron to track time events, but then again, this whole thing should probably be a custom component.
+I've added a RTC Module in order to not miss time events (on the hour, midnight and so on).
+This way I can be reasonable sure to not miss anything when I'm fiddling with Home Assistant or my router is down.
+I probably shouldn't rely on Cron to track time events, but then again, this whole thing should probably be a custom component (but I repeat myself).

 Latest version adds a 2.9" E-Ink Display and a push button.
-The button is meant for turning pages on the display.
-Main page is a, sort of, status page and the subsequent pages shows some graphs and stuff.
+The button is so you can turn pages on the display manually.
+Main page is a - sort of - status page and the subsequent pages shows some graphs and stuff.
 To make it easier for myself - not wanting to draw every single line on the display - I've created some transparent backgrounds in GIMP, and just pop those on the display before drawing the rest.

 Side note: Achieving transparency when drawing images on displays in ESPHome can be tricky.
 I often ended up with exporting PNGs from GIMP that, to the naked eye, looked like they were fully transparent, but they were apparently not 100% and turned up black on the display.
 What seemed to fix it was to fill all areas, that I wanted transparent, with white and subsequently Magic Select the areas and delete them.
 No idea why, but it worked for me.